Hyundai 8 to 25-ton truck

 The Hyundai 8 to 25-ton truck (hangul:현대트럭) is a line of heavy-duty commercial vehicles by Hyundai Motor Company.
 The range was primarily available as cargo and dump truck.
 Its model truck name is 'Hyundai' and 'Hyundai Mitsubishi Fuso'.

 Most heavy-duty truck models are distinguishable by a front 'Hyundai Truck' badge, but the common Hyundai and Mitsubishi Fuso badge is usually used on the rear.

-In Japan, Asia-Pacific, Mid-East, Africa, South America, its principal competitors are Daewoo 8 to 25-ton trucks, Tata Daewoo Novus, Samsung SM510/530.

 Models

 Hyundai Truck (8ton~25ton Truck) is a name used by Hyundai Motor Company in commercial vehicle of trucks for two related models.